nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Maximum of 200 characters.

+{% include note.html content="
-:information_source: <b> You need to double-click the event to expand and view notes! </b>
+You need to double-click the event to expand and view notes!" %}

 Format: `addNote content/CONTENT type/EVENT_TYPE name/EVENT_NAME`